Helsinki-Vantaa (HEL) Airport

 On-Airport hotels include the Hilton Helsinki-Vantaa Airport and the Hotel GLO Helsinki Airport.

-Helsinki Vantaa Airport' passenger terminal is partially divided into T1 Domestic and T2 International terminals (T1 & T2), both joined by a 250-meter internal pedestrian walkway, and surrounding parking facilities & hotels.
+Helsinki Vantaa Airport' passenger terminal is partially divided into Domestic (T1) and International (T2) terminals - both joined by a 250-meter internal pedestrian walkway, and surrounding parking facilities & hotels.
 The airside is not divided by international/domestic traffic, but by Schengen & non-Schengen traffic.
+Transfer desks are located at T1 and at T2, gates 25 & 31.
+The Arrivals level is divided between Terminal 1Arrivals 1) and Terminal 2 Arrivals 2A & 2B - each one having their own baggage claim and lockers.

 Terminal 2, the International Terminal area, houses all other airlines, Departures Hall 2, 3 4 and check-in desks numbered 201-232, 240-271 & 400-423.
 T2 has recently undergone renovation work giving it a fresh look.
-As part of the ongoing 6-year development program until 2020 - by Summer 2014 Terminal 2 will have a new security checkpoint, able to serve 3,200 passengers per hour, as well as 12 new check-in kiosks , 10 baggage drop points, and renovated shopping areas.
-New restaurants will open between 2014 & 2016.
+As part of the ongoing 6-year development program until 2020 - already at service are a total of 62 check-in machines, 14 baggage drop machines & a new 5-lane security checkpoint able to serve 3,200 passengers per hour, as well as renovated shopping areas, more border control kiosks with biometric ID technology, renovation of waiting & baggage areas between European & long-haul flights, enhanced border control capacity, a large duty-free shop at T2 - while new restaurants open between 2014 & 2016.

-Amenities & services inside the passenger terminals include food & drink, retail and tax-free concessions, Sampo bank branch, ATM cash machines, currency exchange, Finnair Spa & Saunas, Finnair service desk, maill box, rental car counters, free internet kiosks, travel bureaus, pharmacy, playroom, parking payment machine, hair salon, as well as lounges (see below).
+Amenities & services inside the passenger terminals include a growing number of food & drink and retail & tax-free concessions, Sampo bank branch, ATM cash machines, currency exchange, Finnair Spa & Saunas, Finnair service desk, mail box, rental car counters, free internet kiosks, travel bureaus, pharmacy, book swap, playroom, parking payment machine, hair salon, as well as lounges (see below).

 Almost@home Lounge - gate 32 - accessible to all passengers (with small kitchen, dining area & living room)